Factor Network Autoregressions: Introduction

-In an empirical application, we use the model to study the dynamics of GDP growth rates in a network of 24 countries composed of 25 different layers, reflecting international trade flows for different categories of goods and services, and a variety of cross-border financial linkages.
-The model allows to capture the complexity of cross-country macroeconomic interdependence and to disentangle different spillover effects.
-Moreover, it tends to outperform popular high-dimensional models in terms of forecast accuracy.
+In an empirical application, we use the FNAR model to study the dynamics of GDP growth rates in a multilayer network of $N=24$ countries with $m=25$ different layers, reflecting international trade flows for different categories of goods and services, and a variety of cross-border financial linkages.
+In a first step we retrieve 6 network factors common across the $m$ layers, which, once identified, have a clear economic meaning.
+These are then used to construct the regressors which are employed in a FNAR to study and predict GDP growth rates for all countries.
+A similar idea was explored by \citet{chen2022modeling} where, however, the tensor data of trade flows is compressed also along the node (country) dimension, thus making the interpretation of the underlying factors less clear.